mmwillet/TTS.cpp/py-gguf/README.md

 ### Overview

-This directory contains a simple torch to gguf file conversion script for the Parler TTS Mini Model.
+This directory contains a simple torch to gguf format conversion script for the [Parler TTS Mini Model](https://huggingface.co/ylacombe/parler_tts_mini_v0.1).

-**Please note that the model encoding pattern used here is extremely naive and subject to further development** (especially in order to align its pattern with gguf patterns in llama.cpp ad whisper.cpp).
+Please note that the model encoding pattern used here is extremely naive and subject to further development (especially in order to align its pattern with gguf patterns in llama.cpp ad whisper.cpp). **WARNING!
+The current format will not be forward compatible with future versions of TTS.cpp**

+### Requirements

+In order to run the installation and conversion script you will need python3 and [pip3](https://packaging.python.org/en/latest/tutorials/installing-packages/) installed locally.

 ### Installation